dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/fail2ban.md

 ## Introduction

 `fail2ban` is an excellent tool if you want to have some monitoring system on your services.
 It monitors in the sense that it is looking for unexpected behaviors, like failed login attempts.
 In my opinion, if you are for example running a `ssh` server, `fail2ban` is an absolutely must-have installed monitoring tool.
-And like running a `GNU / Linux` machine, a `ssh` server is also in my opinion a must have software / service that needs to run on every `GNU / Linux` machine.
+And like running a `GNU / Linux` machine, a `ssh` server is also in my opinion a must-have software / service that needs to run on every `GNU / Linux` machine.
 So to conclude, `fail2ban` is absolutely something to be installed by default.

 Note that `fail2ban` is way more powerful than just looking for failed `ssh` logins.
 By default, it will look for failed login attempts for web (`apache`) services, `ftp` and so on.